rembold-data-engineering-master/HW4_IDE/Problem1.md

 ```

 ## Part C
-What is the most common superpower for superheros with blond hair?
+What is the most common superpower for superheros with blond (or blondish) hair?
 - **Answer:**
 ```sql